Syncleus/aparapi/ATTRIBUTIONS.md

 ## Licenses

 Aparapi is currently licensed under the Apache License version 2.
-However it is important to note that this project has used code from other projects originally licensed under seperate, but compatible licenses.
-Since these license require retaining original copyrights, and a reference to the original license it is important to mention that here.

-The text of the original license used by AMD contained the following text:
+However it is important to note that the project owners decided to migrate licenses back in 2016.
+Under legal advice of a lawyer it was determined the new license, Apache License version 2, and was fully relicensed as such.
+This software, therefore, may be destributed under the Apache License with no additional restrictions beyond those expressed in the Apache License.
+However, since both the original license and the Apache License require copyright text and original license text to be provided for reference the original wording of the license shall be included here as follows:

 Copyright (c) 2010-2011, Advanced Micro Devices, Inc.
 All rights reserved.